Audition Songs for Big River – By Character

 Author: Stacy Karyn

-Stacy Karyn is the founder of Theatre Trip, author of The Thespian’s Bucket List, and creator of The Cast Album List.
-She holds a BA in theatre, a TESOL drama certificate, and has worked and interned with Broadway and Off-Broadway theaters.
+Stacy Karyn is the founder of Theatre Trip and the author of The Thespian’s Bucket List.
+She is also the creator of The Cast Album List.
+Her background includes a BA in Theatre, a TESOL Drama certificate, and professional experience in Broadway and Off-Broadway theaters.